-New York City native Parker Brasser Vos trained at American Ballet Theatre’s Jacqueline Kennedy Onassis School where he was coached by renowned artists including Edward Ellison, Lupe Serrano, Susan Jaffe, and Ethan Stiefel.
-While there he enjoyed lead roles in Jessica Lange’s “Inspired by” Kirk Peterson’s Renaissance Suite” and Leslie Browne’s “Breakthrough” and “Doubleplay.”
-Mr. Brasser Vos was also awarded a full scholarship to the School of American Ballet to study the neoclassical style and repertoire of George Balanchine and Jerome Robbins.
+New York City native Parker Brasser Vos trained at American Ballet Theatre’s Jacqueline Kennedy Onassis School where he was coached by renowned artists Edward Ellison, Lupe Serrano, Susan Jaffe, and Ethan Stiefel.
+While there, he created lead roles in Jessica Lange’s Inspired by, Kirk Peterson’s Renaissance Suite, and Leslie Browne’s Breakthrough and Doubleplay, as well as being awarded a full scholarship to study the neoclassical style and repertoire of George Balanchine and Jerome Robbins at the School of American Ballet.

-While a member of the Nancy Einhorn Milwaukee Ballet II company he performed principal repertoire, notably, Balanchine’s “Who cares?” the role of Othello and Thom Dancy’s “To Venture from the Norm “ which won the silver medal at the 15th McCallum Theater Choreographic Festival.
+While a member of the Nancy Einhorn Milwaukee Ballet II program, he danced principal repertoire, notably, Balanchine’s Who Cares?, Twyla Tharp’s Push comes to Shove, the title role of Othello, and Thom Dancy’s To Venture from the Norm, which won the silver medal at the 15th McCallum Theater Choreographic Festival.

-As an Artist with the Milwaukee Ballet Mr. Brasser Vos has been featured in works by esteemed choreographers including Mathew Neenan “Something Borrowed” Vincente Nebrada “Our Waltzes” and Trey McIntyre “A Day in the Life” as well as having danced the featured roles of the White Rabbit in Septime Webre’s “ALICE (in wonderland)” The Genie of Kathryn Posin’s “Scheherazade ” and Gurn in “La Sylphide ” as staged by Dinna Bjorn.
-He has had the honor of performing in numerous Michael Pink ballets and World premieres including Fritz from “Nutcracker” Shaunard in “La Boheme” Gustav in his “Mirror Mirror” and Prince Siegfried in “Swan Lake.”
+As an Artist with the Milwaukee Ballet, Mr. Brasser Vos has been featured by esteemed guest choreographers’ works including Mathew Neenan’s Something Borrowed, Vincente Nebrada’s Our Waltzes, Trey McIntyre’s A Day in the Life, and Val Caniparoli’s Lamberena, as well as the roles of the White Rabbit of Septime Webre’s ALICE (in wonderland), The Genie of Kathryn Posin’s Scheherazade, Gurn in La Sylphide as staged by Dinna Bjorn, and Oberon in Bruce Well’s A Midsummer Night’s Dream.
+He has had the honor of performing in numerous Michael Pink ballets and World premieres including Karl and Fritz in The Nutckracker, Shaunard in La Boheme, Prince Gustav in Mirror Mirror, and Prince Siegfried in Swan Lake.

-After attending summer training in 2007 at the School of American Ballet, she was offered a scholarship to Boston Ballet as a trainee where she performed in Swan Lake and The Nutcracker.
+After attending summer training in 2007 at the School of American Ballet, she was offered a scholarship to Boston Ballet as a trainee where she performed in Swan Lake and The Nutcracker with the company.

 In 2008, she joined Orlando Ballet’s second company under Bruce Marks and Peter Stark.
 During her time with OBII she placed in top 12 for classical at YAGP, and 2nd in contemporary in Florida Regionals.